pulumi/docs/content/docs/guides/crossguard/_index.md

 In addition to being able to implement your own CrossGuard policies, we've also created a set of policies that codifies best practices for AWS that you can adopt and use in a Policy Pack.
 AWSGuard is a configurable library that you can use to enforce best practices for your own Pulumi stacks or organization.
 [Learn more and get started with AWSGuard]({{< relref "./awsguard" >}}).

+## Configuring Policy Packs

+Using configurable Policy Packs, you can write flexible policies that can be re-used across your organization.
+By default, some fields like enforcement level, are configurable.
+You may also specify configurable variables alongside each policy.
+[Learn more about configurable Policy Packs]({{< relref "./configuration" >}}).

 ## Examples

 If you're looking for some example Policy Packs, take a look at these: